 - The term ordinal type (mentioned in RM Prescription 22) has been replaced by the more appropriate term ordered type.
 An ordered type is, as the introduction to this chapter indicates, a type for which a total ordering is defined-implying that if T is such a type, then the expression "vI < v2" is defined for all pairs of values vI and v2 of type T, returning TRUE if and only if vI precedes v2 with respect to the applicable ordering.
 An ordinal type is an ordered type for which certain additional operators are required: first, last, next, prior, and possibly others.
 In Tutorial D, for example, type INTEGER is an ordinal type; type RATIONAL, by contrast, is an ordered type but not an ordinal one.
 (The rationale here is that if p/q is a rational number, then-in mathematics at least, if not in computer arithmetic-there is no rational number that can be said to be the "next" rational number, immediately following p/q.) - RM Prescription 23 has been clarified.
-It has also been extended slightly to include an explicit definition of what it means for a constraint to be violated. - A note has been added to RM Prescription 25 to point out an important implication that might not be immediately obvious. - OO Prescription 4 has been extended to allow D to support "implicit transactions."
-Note: In practice, we would expect use of this feature to be limited to the use of D in an interactive environment. - RM Very Strong Suggestion 2 ("foreign key shorthand") has been deleted, and RM Very Strong

-Suggestions 3-8 have been renumbered accordingly.
-Arguments supporting this change can be found in Chapter 13 of the present book; in a nutshell, however, we feel that (a) foreign keys as usually understood are unnecessarily limited in their applicability, and (b) the usual shorthand formulation is often longer than its longhand equivalent, anyway.
+It has also been extended slightly to include an explicit definition of what it means for a constraint to be violated.
+A note has been added to recognize the possibility that assignment to relvar R1 might necessitate implicit assignment to other relvars as a means of enforcing constraints by the mechanism commoly known as compensatory actions. - A note has been added to RM Prescription 25 to point out an important implication that might not be immediately obvious. - OO Prescription 4 has been extended to allow D to support "implicit transactions."
+Note: In practice, we would expect use of this feature to be limited to the use of D in an interactive environment. - RM Very Strong Suggestion 2 ("foreign key shorthand") has been deleted, and RM Very Strong Suggestions 3-8 have been renumbered accordingly.
+Arguments supporting this change can be found in Chapter 13 of the present book; in a nutshell, however, we feel that (a) foreign keys as usually understood are unnecessarily limited in their applicability, and (b) the usual shorthand formulation is often longer than its longhand equivalent, anyway. - OO Very Strong Suggestion 2 ("types and operators unbundled") has been made more precise.